Garth Hill College

 - A comprehensive Induction programme for NQTs and new staff.

 - Personal mentor/Learning Partner programme (all staff).

 - A supportive and emotionally literate leadership and management and strong staff camaraderie.

 - An extensive in-house INSET Programme.

 Support in Re-locating

 There are a number of estate agents in Bracknell, Reading and the surrounding areas with a good selection of property to buy or rent.
-We can provide you with details.
-Information on the Homebuy scheme and the Key Worker scheme is also available.
-Bracknell Forest Housing Department can be contacted on 01344 351353.
+Please also refer to these website for assistance: https://www.bracknell-forest.gov.uk/housing/looking-housing/buying-your-first-home or to the national site https://www.helptobuyagent3.org.uk/

 Management and Organisation

-The Senior Leadership Team (SLT) comprises the Principal, a Vice Principal and seven Assistant Principals.
+The Senior Leadership Team (SLT) comprises the Principal, a Vice Principal and eight Assistant Principals.
 The College’s Senior Team comprises the SLT along with the Senior Teachers, Business, Administration and Site Managers.